 Winter: 8 a.m. - dusk

 The 2 mile-long Snoqualmie tunnel (east portal at Hyak, near Snoqualmie Pass summit) is closed during winter months, generally from November 1 until May.
-Check with State Parks above for opening dates.
+Check with State Parks above status.

 The eastern Washington section of the Palouse to Cascades Trail is largely undeveloped.
 Click here for information from State Parks.
 Some sections are closed, private, or gated, and may require detours.
 ALL of the PTCT east of the Columbia River requires registration for use from State Parks.
 (Click here for REGISTRATION information) .
 See MAPS for eastern WA PTCT restrictions).

 The 39 miles from Royal City Junction to the city of Warden still has active rail, requiring a detour on local light-traffic roads.
 (Click here to see detour).Active rail at Royal City JunctionThe 105 miles from Lind to the Idaho border are owned by Washington State Parks (with the exception of a few short private property gaps totaling approximately 4 miles).
 This section of trail traverses the rangeland and agricultural expanse of the Columbia Plateau, the Ice Age flood-sculpted channeled scablands, and the rolling wheatfields of the Palouse.There are long distances between services and water in the towns along the way, and the trail surface is currently unmaintained.
 Washington State Parks is working to develop the trail from the eastern terminus at the Idaho border westward, but continued development depends upon funding.